 The Attorney General monitors the number of license fees waived statewide and caps the total amount allowed to be waived at $1.5 million each year.
 When the funds are depleted statewide, the fee will no longer be waived until November 5th of the following year.

-Senate Bill 81 also allows a CCW license holder to renew their license at any time before or after the expiration date.
+Senate Bill 81 also allows a C.H.L. holder to renew their license at any time before or after the expiration date.

 MEDICAL MARIJUANA WARNING

 EFFECTIVE September 8, 2016, Ohio House Bill 523 legalized medical marijuana in Ohio and created the Ohio Medical Marijuana Control Program (MMCP).
 The MMCP allows individuals with certain medical conditions to purchase and use medical marijuana upon the recommendation of an Ohio-licensed physician certified by the State Medical Board.

 However, federal law (18 U.S.C. § 922(g)(3)) prohibits any person “who is an unlawful user of or addicted to any controlled substance (as defined in section 102 of the Controlled Substances Act (21 U.S.C.
 802))” from shipping, transporting, receiving, or possessing firearms or ammunition.
 Marijuana is listed in the federal controlled substances Act as a Schedule I controlled substance.